 Herb recently opened new gallery in St. Petersburg, FL.

 Herb Snitzer Fine Art Photography Gallery opened on March 22, 2014.

 Herb Snitzer Books

-"Glorious Days and Nights: A Jazz Memoir" is addressing my time in New York as part of the jazz and political worlds.
-The University Press of Mississippi is the publisher.
-There will be 80 of my jazz images included.
+"Glorious Days and Nights: A Jazz Memoir" is addressing time in New York as part of jazz and political worlds.
+The University Press of Mississippi is publisher will 80 of my jazz images included.
+Available Now.

 Buy From Amazon

 "Jazz, A Visual Journey" is available for purchase the artist's studio: $30.00,

 Softcover, 102 pages, 11 x 8 ½ inches.

 Download Order Form